 After taking the PMP Exam Prep course, expect to spend at least another 20 – 40 hours of self study, in order to use the on-line PMP Exam simulations and focus on areas that need improvement, until you know the material inside and out and are ready to write and pass the exam.

 Where do I write the PMP exam?

-Becoming a PMP is an excellent way to launch your project management career.
+Becoming a PMP is an excellent way to accelerate your project management career.
 A PMP designation should not, however, be considered the end of your project management training.
 There is so much more to being an excellent project manager than what is covered in the PMP exam.
-That is why once you are a PMP, to maintain your credential you must show a commitment to continuous learning by earning an additional 60 Professional Development Units (PDUs) every three year period.
-Of those 60 PDUs, you may claim 5 PDUs/year for being a practicing project manager.
-The remaining 45 PDUs are generally obtained by developing or participating in project management training.
-As a PMI Registered Education Provider (R.E.P.), WCP offers many advanced project management courses.
-These courses provide project managers with the necessary PDUs to maintain their credentials, and give good project mangers the tools they need to become greatproject managers.
+That is why once you are a PMP, to maintain your credential you must show a commitment to continuous learning by earning an additional 60 Professional Development Units (PDUs) every three years.

 Of those 60 PDUs, you may claim up to 8 PDUs during your three year cycle, for being a practicing project manager.
 The remaining 52 PDUs that are required are generally obtained by taking project management courses, and must include a minimum of 8 PDUs in each of the three PMI Talent Triangle areas shown below (note, as per the diagram below, the talent triangle categories have recently changed).